omerbensaadon/docs-cloud-service-broker/README.md

 for the version that **master** was targeting during that time.
 A corresponding section in **config.yml** in the [docs-book-pcfservices][docs-book-pcfservices] repository would also need to be made.

-After this point, **master** will then be the target for the next version of the Cloud Service Broker product.
+After this point, **master** will then be the target for the next version of the Cloud Service Broker for Azure product.

 ## Style Guide

-This is a word list for terminology and word usage specific to the Cloud Service Broker for docs.
+This is a word list for terminology and word usage specific to the Cloud Service Broker for Azure docs.

 |Use|Don't use|Notes|
 |---|---------|-----|